Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Introduction

 The structure of this paper is as follows.
-In Section \ref{section2}, we construct the model by introducing a modification $f(R)$ to the original Einstein-dilaton action in a five-dimensional (5D) anti-de Sitter space.
+In Section \ref{section2}, we construct the model by introducing an $f(R)$ modification into the original Einstein-dilaton action in a five-dimensional (5D) anti-de Sitter space.
 We derive the field equations using the metric formalism and adopt Starobinsky gravity for the modified gravitational field equations.
 At the end of this section, we examine the impact of quadratic corrections through the free parameter $\alpha$ on confinement.
 In Section \ref{section3}, we present the action and field equations for vector mesons.
-Subsequently, we analyze the potential, spectrum, and wave functions, incorporating the effects of the Starobinsky gravity correction for some selected values of $\alpha$.
+Subsequently, we analyze the potential, mass spectrum, wave functions and decay constant, incorporating the effects of the Starobinsky model correction for some selected values of $\alpha$.
 The rho meson spectrum is compared with the experimental data.
-Finally, the conclusions of this paper are discussed in Section \ref{section4}.
+Finally, the main conclusions of this paper are presented in Section \ref{section4}.